juanjucm/finetuning-lms/README.md

 Taking that into consideration, the chosen dataset has been [medical_questions_pairs](https://huggingface.co/datasets/medical_questions_pairs).
 This dataset is composed by ~3K medical sentence pairs (questions).
 For each question, two different samples has been generated: 1) A reformulated sentence that entails with the original one.
 2) A question not related with the original.

-Being more specific on the numbers, the dataset is contains a total of 3048 examples.
+Being more specific on the numbers, the dataset contains a total of 3048 examples.
 We have splitted them into train and test.
 For training, we have assigned 2834 samples (93%).
 For testing, 214 (7%).
-We don't have a third set, since we will evaluate results with just one set.
+For the purpose of this project, we don't need a third validation split.

 ### 3.2.
 Metrics